 - Vitamin C: Mandarins are rich in vitamin C, an antioxidant that strengthens the system and protects against diseases.
 This essential vitamin helps neutralize radicals and counteracts the effects of oxidation.
 Veterinarians often recommend vitamin C supplements for dogs dealing with health conditions such as cancer, kennel cough, bacterial infections or joint diseases.

 - Vitamin A: Mandarins also contain vitamin A, which plays a role in maintaining the health of your dogs mucus membranes and supports improved night vision.

-- Minerals: Mandarin oranges are a good source of minerals that contribute to overall canine health.
+- Minerals: A Mandarin orange can be a good source of minerals that contribute to making your pet healthier.
 These minerals include calcium, iron, copper, magnesium, manganese, potassium, and zinc.
 Each mineral plays an important role in various bodily functions, helping to energize your pet and maintain their overall well-being.